ManticoreGamesInc/platform-documentation/src/tutorials/persistent_storage_tutorial.md

 #### Create OnActionPressed Function

-The `OnActionPressed` function will check which binding the player is pressing and equip the correct weapon for the player.
+The `OnActionPressed` function will check which key the player is pressing and equip the correct weapon for the player.

 ```lua
 local function OnActionPressed(player, action)